shuoshuc/public-ml-traces/README.md

 ## Trace analysis
 A Jupyter notebook is provided for reproducible trace analysis.

-In the notebook, there are code snippets that parses, extracts, cleans up the traces.
+In the notebook, there are code snippets that parse, extract, clean up the traces.
+You can also find plotting functions in it.